Melania Trump Told She Can ‘Go Sit Down’ After Another Cringeworthy Moment With President Trump

 One tweet sarcastically called the handshake “touching,” while another claimed the President looked like a “patronizing a**hole” who treated Mrs. Trump “like a child.”
 However, the tweets didn’t just focus on the President’s behavior, they also called out the First Lady for “looking like a mannequin.”
 The overall consensus was that the moment was just plain awkward.

 This is just the latest in a long line of unusual moments between the First Couple.
 On inauguration day, during their arrival to the White House to meet President Barack Obama and his wife Michelle, Mr. Trump famously bolted from the car to go greet them, leaving Melania Trump behind.
-Past Presidents have escorted their wives during this big moment.
+Past presidents have escorted their wives during this big moment.

 Later, during Franklin Graham’s blessing, the President turned to look at his wife.
 Mrs. Trump smiled at him, but as soon as he turned back around her face changed to an intense frown.
 The hashtags #savemelania and #sadmelania instantly began to trend on Twitter.